fp7mplane/protocol-ri/doc/protocol-spec.md

 ### Envelope

 An __envelope__ is used to contain other messages.
-Currently, envelopes are intended to be used for two distinct purposes:
+Currently, envelopes are intended to be used for three distinct purposes:

-- To return multiple Results for a single receipt or specification if appropriate (e.g., if a specification has run repeated instances of a measurement on a schedule).
+- To return multiple results for a single receipt or specification if appropriate (e.g., if a specification has run repeated instances of a measurement on a schedule).
 - To group multiple capabilities together within a single message (e.g., all the capabilities a given component has).
+- To group multiple specifications into a single message (e.g., to simultaneously send a measurement specification along with a callback control specification).

-However, it is legal to group any kind of message in an envelope.
+However, it is legal to group any kind of message, and to mix messages of different types, in an envelope.

 ## Message Sections